How Your Period Affects Blood Sugar Levels (And How You Can Manage Them)

 • Anovulatory cycles

 Menstrual irregularities are extremely common.
 You may occasionally miss a period, have shorter-than-normal cycles, mid-cycle bleeding, or unusually heavy flow.
-When these changes occur on a regular basis or are accompanied by other symptoms, it's time to see your doctor.
+When these changes occur regularly or are accompanied by other symptoms, it's time to see your doctor.
 The cause may be as simple as weight changes, excessive exercise, or increased stress, but it is important to check for conditions such as polycystic ovary syndrome (PCOS), hormone abnormalities, and pregnancy.

 Polycystic ovary syndrome (PCOS) is a common endocrine disorder that can increase the risk of obesity and insulin resistance.
 PCOS is defined by three symptoms: irregular periods, excess androgens, and polycystic ovaries.